North Scarle and Mill Dam Dyke Information Page

 Scan or click the QR code to sign up for warnings

-North Scarle has experienced repeated flooding in recent years due to the Mill Dam Dyke, and we understand how important it is to keep our community informed and involved.
+North Scarle has faced several flooding issues in recent years because of the Mill Dam Dyke, and we know how important it is for your community to stay informed and involved.

-This page is dedicated to providing regular updates on the work we’re carrying out in the area, including maintenance activities and flood alleviation schemes.
-Our goal is to keep residents up to date and reassured about the steps being taken to protect local homes and businesses.
+This page is here to share regular updates on the work we’re doing in the area — from routine maintenance to wider flood‑alleviation projects.
+Our aim is to make sure residents feel supported, listened to, and reassured about the steps being taken to help protect your homes, businesses, and community spaces.

 Get involved